Nicole-Lamb/reading-notes/Code-102/Activate-with-JavaScript.md

 A: Input.

-- For example, the `prompt()` function will ask the user for **input.** This value will then be saved to use for other purposes.
+- For example, the `prompt()` function will ask the user for information, that is referred to as input.
+The user can then enter a value and this can be saved to use for other purposes.

 ### **Additional Notes**

-7/5/23 - Lecture at 0:28

 Reading Links